 As an indie filmmaker myself, I’m always looking for the best filmmaking equipment and software programs to make my movies the best they can possibly be.

 I know that film festivals, competitions, and audiences are looking for the best they can get, and I want to make sure my films stand out!
+On the various sets of the movies I’ve worked on for the past ten years, I’ve seen tons of different options for tools, from the budget-friendly, put-together tools used by beginning indie filmmakers to the professional tools on union sets.

 To that end, in this article, I’ll show you 25+ best filmmaking tools for creative professionals and discuss everything from basic video capturing equipment to advanced pre- and post-production software.